-The Co-Directors of the Group are currently Johnny Luk and Leona Leong.
+The Director of the Group is currently Leona Leong.

 Leona, based in Birmingham, contested in the 2018 local elections in Birmingham, gaining over a thousand votes in a previously Labour stronghold, displaying formidable campaigning prowess.
 Leona is a successful businesswoman, including as a Marketing Director for a travel and finance company and as a Principle of a non-profit community school for Chinese and English languages.
 She has won numerous community awards and was shortlisted for the Woman Volunteer of the Year.
 She is currently Vice Chair of the Birmingham Conservative Steering Group and is in the advisory group for the West Midlands Police in business and community.